CodeYourFuture/js-exercises-tdd/README.md

 To run the tests from the console, run the command: `npm test` To keep the tests running (auto updating when you save files), run the command: `npm test -- --watch` then press `a` to run all the tests and keep watching the files for changes.
 To quit the tests, type `q`.

-To run a specifc test, do: `npm test -- filname` for example `npm test -- remove-vowels` (that will run only the files that matches remove-vowels, i.e. remove-vowels.test.js)
+To run a specific test, do: `npm test -- YOUR_TEST_FILENAME` for example `npm test -- remove-vowels` (that will run only the files that matches remove-vowels, i.e. `remove-vowels.test.js`)

-### Write Tests
+### A - Write Tests
 The first set of exercises involve implemented code that we will add tests for.
-You can run only the tests in the *I.write-tests* folder by running `npm test -- write-tests` or you can run them with a watch with `npm test -- write-tests --watch`
+You can run only the tests in the `A-write-tests` folder by running `npm test -- write-tests` or you can run them with a watch with `npm test -- write-tests --watch`

 Think about **edge cases** while writing tests.

-### Pass Tests
+### B - Pass Tests
 The second set of exercises involve a set of tests that we will write code to make it pass.
-You can run only the tests in the *I.pass-tests* folder by running `npm test -- pass-tests` or you can run them with a watch with `npm test -- pass-tests --watch`.
+You can run only the tests in the `B-pass-tests` folder by running `npm test -- pass-tests` or you can run them with a watch with `npm test -- pass-tests --watch`.

 Once a test passes.
 Add another test for another test case, preferably another **edge case** to make sure your code is not *buggy*.

+### C - TDD Katas
+The third set of exercises are *katas* (short practice exercises, see [here for more](https://en.wikipedia.org/wiki/Kata_(programming))).
+You can run only the tests in the `C-tdd-katas` folder by running `npm test -- tdd-katas` or you can run them with a watch with `npm test -- tdd-katas --watch`.